 “In the third quarter of 2016, U.S. agriculture equipment exports to the world continue to decline, and the year-over-year third-quarter exports were lower than year-to-date, with a 17.6 percent Y/Y decline, the highest Y/Y quarterly decline this year so far.

 “The ag equipment industry continues to suffer from a global ag downturn in large part due to low commodity prices.
 While some countries might benefit from their higher commodity production levels, the U.S. manufacturers are watching from the sidelines as a strong dollar is making them less competitive in the global marketplace.
 Of course, the strong currency is a problem that plagues all U.S. exports.

 “Our expectations for the fourth quarter remain subdued as the U.S. dollar is experiencing its longest rally in 16 years.
 With the global economic malaise, the slowdown in emerging markets and the negative interest rates seen in several economies’ bond markets, investment is flowing to the U.S. and U.S. stocks, driving up demand for our dollar, inadvertently affecting our competitiveness abroad.”

 Exports by Top 10 Countries

-The top countries buying the most U.S.-made construction machinery during the first three quarters of 2016 (by dollar volume) were:
+The top countries buying the most U.S.-made agricultural machinery during the first three quarters of 2016 (by dollar volume) were: